-Whether you love golf or know someone who does, golf days have amazing fundraising potential.
-With our handy tips and how to guide, turn a hobby into a money maker to help power our life saving research.
+Whether you love golf or know someone who does.
+Golf days have amazing fundraising potential.
+With our handy tips and how to organise a golf day guide, turn a hobby into a money maker to help power our life saving research.

 Hosting an afternoon tea is always a great way to get everyone together and raise a little bit of money.
 If anyone’s a particularly keen baker, then they can make the scones.

 Do some research about your group's shared interest and find a specialist on the subject to come and give a talk in your town hall.
 This could be over lunch, or the talk could stand by itself.

 Kick-start your fundraising

 Order or download your free fundraising pack for guidance, donation forms and inspiring fundraising materials.

 Get your fundraising pack